graffiti-garden/graffiti-pod/README.md

 ### Testing

 Note that the web server must not be running to run tests.
-To run all tests, run the following within the container shell:
+To run all tests, run the following within the container shell created above:

 ```bash
 npm test